 Insufficient calcium intake causes inflammation of the periodontal tissues and disruption of the gingival epithelium.
 These conditions consequently cause alveolar bone loss and further deteriorate symptoms of periodontal disease.
 Tobacco consumption and gingival bleeding even makes the situation worse.
 To account for the deficiency of calcium in our diet, calcium supplements can be taken by nursing mothers.
 Oral hygiene should also be maintained throughout pregnancy and during the time the mother is breastfeeding.

 Common illnesses like flu and diarrhea are not passed on to the baby from a nursing mom so don’t stop breastfeeding when you suffer from these conditions.
 In addition to consuming calcium-rich foods and prenatal calcium supplements, drink plenty of fluids including fresh juices.
-Breastfeeding makes the mouth dry so make sure you drink 8 ounces of water, juice or milk while you are nursing.
+Breastfeeding makes the mouth dry so make sure you drink 8 ounces of water, juice or milk during each nursing session.
 Also increase your intake of folic acid during lactation to make sure the baby receives enough of her share.